Olefi/olefi.github.io/index.md

 ---

 ## 👋 About Me
 My journey into data began as a **Data Scientist at Lombard Insurance**, giving me first-hand experience in the production data lifecycle.
 I pivoted to Data Engineering to focus on building the reliable, scalable infrastructure that underpins successful analytics.
-When I'm not designing pipelines, I enjoy **[INSERT HOBBY HERE, e.g., trail running, reading]**, which helps me maintain a problem-solving mindset.

 ---